satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T05_Use_HDFS_Explorer_To_Manage_Files_On_The_Hortonworks_Sandbox.md

 ## Community Tutorial 05: How to use HDFS Explorer to manage files on the Hortonworks Sandbox

 **This tutorial is from the Community part of tutorial for [Hortonworks Sandbox](http://hortonworks.com/products/sandbox) - a single-node Hadoop cluster running in a virtual machine.
-[Download](http://hortonworks.com/products/sandbox) to run this and other tutorials in the series.**
+[Download](http://hortonworks.com/products/sandbox) the Hortonworks Sandbox to run this and other tutorials in the series.**

 **This tutorial was validated with Sandbox 2.0**